tpryan/whack_a_pod/README.md

 other things for you.
 1. This should create the following files:
      1. /apps/admin/kubernetes/admin-deployment.yaml
-     1. /apps/admin/kubernetes/admin-service.yaml
-     1. /apps/game/containers/default/assets/js/config.js
+     1. /apps/admin/containers/default/admin/k8s/createdeploy/deployment.json
      1. /apps/game/kubernetes/game-deployment.yaml
-     1. /apps/game/kubernetes/game-service.yaml
      1. /apps/api/kubernetes/api-deployment.yaml
-     1. /apps/api/kubernetes/api-service.yaml

 ### Build Application
 1. Open a terminal in root of whack_a_pod location.
 1. Run `make build`
 1. Run `make deploy`
-1. When process finishes Browse to the the value of `GAMEHOST`.
+1. When process finishes Browse to the the IP address value for the ingress.
+1. To get that address: `gcloud compute addresses describe #INGRESSNAME# --global`

 ## Run demo
 There are two skins to the game.